magpiemodel/magpiemodel.github.io/_tutorials/t10_pr.md

 Note that the `CHANGELOG` separates all code changes into `changed`, `added`, `removed`, and `fixed`.
 If you made multiple commits which included changes, additions, and removals, these must be broken down here.
-In practice, it is better _git_ etiquette (i.e. nicer for the maintainers) to have smaller, discrete PRs that are easily digested and pertain to specific aspects of the code base than larger, unwieldy changes.
+In practice, it is better _git_ etiquette (i.e. nicer for the maintainers) to have smaller, discrete PRs that implement a singular feature or advancement, than larger PRs implementing many disconnected features simultaneously.

 ---